gvwilson/thirdbit/src/fiction/santas/index.md

 "I guess not."
 Finner swallowed hard,
 not wanting to ask his next question but knowing that he had to.
-"How's Shady Ann?"
+"How is Shady Ann?"

 "Dead,"
-the Elfabot replied.
+the Elfabot answered brightly.
 "It was difficult to process at first.
 I considered shutting down,
-but decided to continue making deliveries instead."
+but decided to continue making deliveries instead.
+I think it is what she would have wanted."

 "I'm sorry,"
 Finner said,
 wishing it didn't sound so inadequate.

-"She ended well,"
+"She ended well."
-Captain Snood said,
-raising her tea in salute.
+Captain Snood raised her tea in salute.
-"I think she would have liked to talk to Tumbly one more time, but she made the worlds a better place for a lot of people, and most of us don't get to say that."
+"She made the worlds a better place for a lot of people, and most of us don't get to say that.

-"You know,
+It's just a shame she didn't get one last chance to talk to Tumbly."

-I don't think she actually would have enjoyed talking to gran-granna as much as she thought she would,"
+"I don't think she actually would have enjoyed talking to gran-granna," Finner said.
-Finner said.

 "Now, now…"